ossf/wg-best-practices-os-developers/meeting-minutes.md

  ### SKF
-* Mmet with xavier on codeql integrations & how to coordinate requirements & how to add codeql into labs.
+* Met with xavier on codeql integrations & how to coordinate requirements & how to add codeql into labs.
 Xavier hope to have an update on status later today
 * Team is fixing last bugs. can use skf as an anonymous user, now working on pollishing
 * Planning on release later this week (has generic codeql template or if xav's efforts get integrated)
 * Feedback, questions, gitter channel for feedback